World Cup 2026 · 11 June to 19 July · USA, Canada, Mexico

 - Sportsbooks open corner markets closer to each kickoff, usually a day or two before the match.
 The hub checks the market every hour, so the corner line appears on a game the moment it is priced and the strongest corner bets move to the top automatically.

-- Group stage games, especially mismatches, tend to produce more corners, because the favourite chases the game and floods the box.
-Knockout matches can tighten up, with cautious first halves and fewer corners until a goal forces the game to open up.
+- Often they do.
+The early rounds, especially the mismatches, produced more corners, because the favourite chased the game and flooded the box.
+The knockout ties can tighten up, with cautious first halves and fewer corners until a goal forces the game to open up.
+A clear favourite against a defensive underdog is still the sharpest over spot.

 - What is the best way to bet corners at the World Cup?